intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README.md

 # Optimizing Intel® Computer Vision SDK Applications
 This tutorial shows some techniques to get better performance from computer vision applications with model optimizer and inference engine.

 ### 1. Tuning parameters in Model Optimizer
+In this section we will see how change in batch size affect the performance.
+We will use the sqeezenet SSD model for the experiments in this session.
+For SSD models, the batch size is required to be set at model optimizer level.
 The default batch size for model optimizer is 1.

-In this section we will see how chnage in batch size affect the performance,
+#### Let's first look at the performance numbers for the batch size 1.

+	 cd /object-detection
+	./tutorial1 -i cars_1920x1080.h264 -m /object-detection/models/sqeeznet_ssd/squeezenet_ssd.xml

+#### Change the batch size to 2 using model optimizer
+ Create batch_size/batch_2 folder to store the IR files.

+ 	cd /models/sqeeznet_ssd/
+ 	mkdir /batch_size/batch_2

+Use -b flag to define the batch size.

+	cd /opt/intel/computer_vision_sdk/deployment_tools/model_optimizer$
+	python3 mo_caffe.py --input_model /object-detection/models/sqeeznet_ssd/squeezenet_ssd.caffemodel -o /object-detection/models/sqeeznet_ssd/batch_size/batch_2 -b 2

+#### Run the object-detection example for with new batch size

+	./tutorial1 -i cars_1920x1080.h264 -m /models/sqeeznet_ssd/batch_size/batch_2/squeezenet_ssd.xml

+#### Run the example for batch size 8 and 16
+The similer instructions can be used to change batch size to 8 and 16 using model optimizer.
+Once it is done, run the example again and observe the performace.

 ### 2. Pick the right model based on application and hardware
 Use/train a model with the right performance/accuracy tradeoffs.
 Performance differences between models can be bigger than any optimization you can do at the inference app level.
 Run various SSD models on the car detection example which we used in the initial tutorial and observe the performance.
 We will run these tests on different hardware accelerator to determine how application performance depends on models as well as hardware.